Fqceless/College-Homework/7. Database Organization and Design/README.txt

 Welcome!
 This is one of the many coding classes I took in Spring of 2023.
 This class focused conceptually understanding databases and how they are made, diagramed, and function.
 We also learned how to use SQL/MySQL at a foundational level.
-As it was mostly conceptual, there wasn't many projects.
+As it was mostly conceptual, there weren't many projects.
 Hope you enjoy the projects!